Food on Campus

 This building, located on Science Drive northwest of the Bryan Center, contains Blue Express, a restaurant serving warm lunches, among other things.

-As you leave the Bryan Center, walking east down the Bryan Center Plaza towards West Campus Quad, you will come across the Loop, a pizza and burger place with good salads, Subway, and the Great Hall, a cafeteria, all on your left.
+As you leave the Bryan Center, walking east down the Bryan Center Plaza towards West Campus Quad, you will come across the Loop, a pizza and burger place with good salads, Subway, and the Penn Pavilion, a cafeteria, all on your left.
 There is also the Greek Devil, Loco Pops, and JB’s Gourmet Dogs and More which are food carts on the Bryan Center Plaza.
 If you go left at the end of the walkway into the Duke Union building (where the Duke Card office is located), you will find Chick-fil-a and Alpine Bagels.
 You can also get coffee and sandwiches at Saladelia at The Perk in the Bostock Library on West Campus.

 There are other eateries on different parts of campus, including: